+Jamaica has three popular cruise ports including Ocho Rios, Montego Bay, and Falmouth.
 If you are visiting Jamaica on a Royal Caribbean cruise, then you will likely dock in Falmouth.
-Located on the northern coast of the island, the historic Falmouth cruise port opened in 2011.
-Falmouth is located in close proximity to both Montego Bay and Ocho Rios, requiring only a 30 minute or 45 minute drive respectively.
-Montego Bay and Ocho Rios are also popular cruise port destinations for many other cruise lines.
-If you are visiting any of these ports on your next cruise, you will want to take a look at our comprehensive guide on the Best Things to Do in Jamaica on a Cruise.
+However, Montego Bay and Ocho Rios are popular cruise destinations for many other cruise lines.
+If your next cruise is transporting you to this lush island, you will want to take a look at our comprehensive guide of the Best Things to Do in Jamaica on a Cruise.

-Best Things to Do in Jamaica on a Cruise in 2020
+Best Things to Do in Jamaica on a Cruise (2021)

 Experience the Falls